jarrettmeyer/jarrettmeyer.github.io/_posts/2017-10-09-reading-nested-xml-data-in-ssis.md

 ![Data Flow Task](/assets/images/reading-nested-xml-data-in-ssis/step-3-data-flow-task.PNG)

 The source code is [available on Github](https://github.com/jarrettmeyer/nested-xml-ssis).
+Both the SSIS job and the SQL database project are available for you to review.